Mexican Pickled Carrots Recipe (Zanahorias en Escabeche)

 These pickled carrots are incredibly easy prepare.
 Just be sure to read through the entire recipe before you begin.
 Do also check out the tips in the notes section.

 You’ll see how easy it is to make them.
 It really won’t take you much more than 40 minutes or so.
-If you like you can double the recipe to make a large batch.
+If you like you can double the recipe and make a big batch for personal consumption or to gift to family.

-Next time you’re at your favorite Mexican restaurant and they offer you some pickled carrots, you can be proud that you too know how to make them at home!
+Next time you’re at your favorite Mexican restaurant and they offer you some pickled carrots, you can be proud that you too know how to make them at home.
+I really do think this will become another one of your favorite Mexican recipes.

 Mexican Pickled Carrots or Zanahorias En Escabeche